monome/docs/docs/modular/switch/index.md

 Switch operates in isolation from your Eurorack power supply.
 Simply screw the module into your case and you're ready to power up.

-Attach the included 9v power adaptor to the input plug labeled '9-24V DC' at the base of the module.
+Attach the included 9v power adapter to the input plug labeled '9-24V DC' at the base of the module.
 Alternative power supplies can be used provided they meet the following specifications:

 - +9v to +24v DC output
 - Tip-positive